anreitersimon/Medbrain-Tutorial/STEP6-1.md

 ```

-the ViewController has to be able to display every state.
-For this purpose an new method is added.
+The `View Controller` has to be able to display every state which is why a new method `configure(forState state: State)` is added:

 ```swift
 func configure(forState state: State) {